bennadel/git-cheat-sheet/README.md

 git checkout master

 # List all of the local branches that have been merged into `master`.
 This
-# command will be relative the branch you currently have checked-out.
+# command will be relative to the branch that you have checked-out.
 git branch --merged
 ```